mui/mui-x/docs/data/tree-view/items/items.md

 It could be achieved by either defining the prop outside the component scope or by memoizing using the `React.useCallback` hook if the function reuses something from the component scope.
 :::

+### Interact with disabled items

+The behavior of disabled tree items depends on the `disabledItemsFocusable` prop.

+If it is false:

+- Arrow keys will not focus disabled items and, the next non-disabled item will be focused.
+- Typing the first character of a disabled item's label will not focus the item.
+- Mouse or keyboard interaction will not expand/collapse disabled items.
+- Mouse or keyboard interaction will not select disabled items.
+- Shift + arrow keys will skip disabled items and, the next non-disabled item will be selected.
+- Programmatic focus will not focus disabled items.

+If it is true:

+- Arrow keys will focus disabled items.
+- Typing the first character of a disabled item's label will focus the item.
+- Mouse or keyboard interaction will not expand/collapse disabled items.
+- Mouse or keyboard interaction will not select disabled items.
+- Shift + arrow keys will not skip disabled items but, the disabled item will not be selected.
+- Programmatic focus will focus disabled items.

+{{"demo": "DisabledItemsFocusable.js", "defaultCodeOpen": false}}